milisp/awesome-claude-dxt/README.md

 A curated list of awesome (not only Claude) Desktop Extensions, tools, and resources

+## What is DXT

+[dxt](https://www.anthropic.com/engineering/desktop-extensions) is Desktop Extensions: One-click MCP server installation for Claude Desktop and other Desktop apps

 > [!TIP]
 > **⭐ Star the repo and follow [milisp](https://x.com/lisp_mi) on X and [github](https://github.com/milisp) for more**.

-## What is DXT?

-[dxt](https://www.anthropic.com/engineering/desktop-extensions) is Desktop Extensions: One-click MCP server installation for Claude Desktop and other Desktop apps
+## Feature Projects

+- [mcp-linker](https://github.com/milisp/mcp-linker) - mcp manager, add & syncs MCP server configurations across clients like Claude, Cursor
+- [milisp/codexia](https://github.com/milisp/codexia) - The missing GUI for the OpenAI Codex CLI, (FileTree + notepad + git diff) all in a lightweight Tauri desktop app.

 ## Contents
 - [Official Resources](#official-resources)